-Global Distinguished Professor, Environmental Studies and Public Policy Affiliation: NYU New York
+Global Distinguished Professor, Environmental Studies and Public Policy

 Education: BA Yale University; MA Columbia University, PhD University of the Peloponnese

-Sophia Kalantzakos is Global Distinguished Professor in Environmental Studies and Public Policy at New York University and currently an affiliate at NYU Abu Dhabi.
-Her publications include China and the Geopolitics of Rare Earths (Oxford University Press, 2018), The EU, US, and China Tackling Climate Change: Policies and Alliances for the Anthropocene (Routledge, 2017), Energy and Environmental Transformations in a Globalizing World: An Interdisciplinary Dialogue, co-editor (Nomiki Vivliothiki, 2015), and articles on the MENA region and European migration policies.
-Currently, she is working on global environmental governance and China’s Belt and Road Initiative in the Horn of Africa.
+She is the author of China and the Geopolitics of Rare Earths (Oxford University Press, 2018), The EU, US, and China Tackling Climate Change: Policies and Alliances for the Anthropocene (Routledge, 2017).
+Kalantzakos edited Critical Minerals, the Climate Crisis and the Tech Imperium (Cham, Switzerland: Springer, 2023) and is co-editor of Energy and Environmental Transformations in a Globalizing World: An Interdisciplinary Dialogue,(Nomiki Vivliothiki, 2015).
+Her forthcoming book is entitled: EU and China: Face-off in the Horn of Africa.